NetApp/eseries-perf-analyzer/README.md

 [Grafana](https://grafana.com/) is an open-source tool designed to help you visualize time-series data.
 It has the capability to accept plug-ins for additional functionality, but its core provides a lot of power with no add-ons.

-Data from a configure datasource is displayed in Grafana via user-defined dashboards.
+Data from a configured datasource is displayed in Grafana via user-defined dashboards.
 Grafana dashboards are built/generated in the GUI, but are stored/represented in JSON format on disk.
 While we provide several pre-built dashboards, it is entirely possible (and encouraged), for you to [create your own](http://docs.grafana.org/guides/getting_started/) in Grafana.
 The pre-built dashboards are available in: ** *&lt;install_dir&gt;/ansible/dashboards/* **